Freelance Lecturer in Anglo-Saxon and Medieval History and Art

 • Other

-• Viking Life and Legend
+• Viking Life & Legend

 The popular and not inaccurate view of the Vikings is of thuggish invaders and ferocious fighters.
 Whilst it’s always acknowledged that they were also masters of navigation and sea-faring and were great traders, not much attention is paid to their…